Connect with others who understand.

 Western Blot Test

-OraQuick is performed at home using saliva.
-Results are available within about 20 minutes.
-OraQuick is effective about three months after exposure to HIV.
-About 1 in 12 people who take OraQuick receive a false negative result – the result says they are HIV-negative, when in fact they are HIV-positive.
+The OraQuick In-Home HIV Test is performed at home using oral fluids (fluid that comes from around your gums, similar to saliva).
+Results are available within 20 to 40 minutes.
+The self-test is designed to be used at least three months after exposure to HIV.
+About 1 in 12 people who take an OraQuick In-Home HIV Test receive a false-negative result.

-Home Access HIV-1 allows you to collect a blood sample at home using a finger-prick and mail it to a lab for anonymous testing.
-Home Access HIV-1 is effective three to six months after exposure to HIV.
+The Home Access HIV-1 Test System allows you to collect a blood sample at home using a finger prick and mail it to a lab for anonymous testing.
+The test is effective three to six months after exposure to HIV.
 Results are available by phone within seven business days of mailing in the blood sample.
-The results of Home Access HIV-1 are considered to be extremely reliable.
+Clinical trials show that the test is extremely reliable.

 How Is AIDS Diagnosed?

-• CD4 cells make up less than 14 percent of lymphocytes (a variety of white blood cells)
+• CD4 cells make up less than 14 percent of a person’s lymphocytes

-• The presence of one or more opportunistic infections such as candidiasis (yeast infection) in the throat or lungs, toxoplasmosis of the brain, Kaposi’s sarcoma, invasive cervical cancer, or many others
+• They find one or more opportunistic infections, such as candidiasis (yeast infection) in the throat or lungs, toxoplasmosis of the brain, Kaposi’s sarcoma, invasive cervical cancer, or many others

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.